dhmspector/ZeitSatTrack/README.md

 # Satellite Data Sources
-The most common source of two-line (TLE) element files is [Celestrack](https://www.celestrack.com) run by T.S Kelso.
+The most common source of two-line (TLE) element files is [Celestrack](https://www.celestrak.com) run by Dr. T.S Kelso.
 The Celestrack site maintains a large list of TLE data file broken out by a number of useful categories (Weather, Amateur, Space stations, etc).

 _ZeitSatTrack_ provides a consolidated list of these as part of the library resources build right into the library and individual categories and data sets inside those categories can be selected at run time and the current, up to date versions of the TLE files.